-The Superhero Training Class consists of a superhero leader giving the children a “dry” training session.
+Training consists of a leader giving the children a “dry” training session.
 The children are able to use special boards with wheels, so they can learn the best positions in order to be able to fly.

-Also, the Superhero Leader gives the children a talk about safety.
+Also, the leader gives the children a talk about safety.
 Then, iFly provides a special suit to the children, safety glasses and helmet.
 Children can choose a superhero suit or the “professional look” one.

-The Super Hero Leader will help your child to find the right position, which is basically to able to maintain the body horizontally.
+The leader will help your child to find the right position, which is basically to able to maintain the body horizontally.

-I really recommend the Superhero Training Class, before you decide to purchase a full price ticket ($89 week days, $109 weekends).
+I really recommend the Superhero Training Class if it is available, before you decide to purchase a full price ticket ($89 week days, $109 weekends).

 Also, you can have a look at the prices here: https://downunder.iflyworld.com/flight-info/first-time-flyer

-For bookings or to chat through the Superhero Training Day call 1300 366 364 or visit the website here.
+For bookings or to find out about school holiday options call 1300 366 364 or visit the website here.

 iFly Downunder Sydney West – The Details